HariShrestha/JavaScriptSongLibraryUsingRubyWithMine/README.md

 # README
 Used Ruby With Rails
 1. To run this program download the file and open the terminal on the folder and type "rails server"
+2. Once you have the program check http://localhost:3000/song_libraries to view the website

 This README would normally document whatever steps are necessary to get the application up and running.